Clixove/Topic-Causality/README.md

 ## Structure

-The structure of this software is shown in Fugre 2, while the analyzing process is shown in FIgure 3.
+The structure of this software and the analyzing process are shown as follow.

 ![](doc/software-structure.png)
-Figure 2.

 ![](doc/Steps.png)
-Figure 3.

 All analysis process modules have dependencies on task management modules, and each analysis module has dependencies on modules located in front of the calculation steps.
 User login: This module is responsible for the user's login and registration functions.
 It inherits from the Authorize module of the Django function library and has the function of sending a registration confirmation email to the user.